miakd/miakd.github.io/viewing.md

 I am definitely not a film buff, but here's a short list of what has inspired me this year.
-Comment with suggestions!
+Comment with suggestions of what I should watch next!

 ### Fiction ###